-3.3 The Inside Face of the Terrace Revetment Wall
+3.3 The inside face of the Terrace revetment wall

 The major aim of the excavations in the J3 unit was to give us a view of the inside face of the wall.
-We wanted to determine the degree of structural stability of the wall in case, in the future, we could fully expose the wall.
-In so doing, we followed a suggestion made by Gionata Rizzi, whom we had consulted with regard to the general viability of exposing the Terrace wall.
-The results confirm the conclusions based on the structural make-up of the wall, namely that it is a revetment rather than a retaining wall (see above, 3.1).
+We wanted to determine the degree of structural stability of the wall in case we could in the future expose fully the wall.
+In so doing, we followed a suggestion made by Gionata Rizzi whom we had consulted with regard to the general viability of exposing the Terrace wall.

+The results were of great interest, and they confirm the conclusions based on the structural make-up of the wall, namely that what we have here is a revetment rather than a retaining wall (see above, 3.1).

-The inside face of the wall presents a much smoother surface than does the coarse outer face.
-It is coated with a reddish-clay material with large limestone nodules that is still today very typical of house constructions in the area.
+As it turned out, the inside face of the wall presents a much smoother surface than the coarse outer face.
+It is coated with a reddish clay material with large limestone nodules that is still today very typical of house constructions in the area.
 It is called baqaya, which refers to what "remains" after gravel and large pebbles are extracted from the virgin soil.
-Today it is commonly used as subfloor material, and the local perception is that it serves to provide a water-resistant layer that protects the floor from the humidity rising from the ground.
+Today it is commonly used as subfloor material, and the local perception is that it serves to provide a water resistant layer that protects the floor from the humidity rising from the ground.
 Because of its use in our specific context, we will refer to it as "lining."

 A suggestion by our architect, Paola Pesaresi, points in a slightly different direction.
-It would make little sense to waterproof the inside of the revetment wall, since that would lead to the confluence of an excessive amount of water in a single spot so as eventually to cause a concentrated runoff that would burst the revetment wall.
-It seems more likely that the baqaya coating served as a filter that evenly distributed the water infiltrations, so that they would seep in equal amounts through the stones of the revetment wall.
+It would make little sense to waterproof the inside of the revetment wall, since that would lead to the confluence of an excessive amount of water in a single spot so as to cause eventually a concentrated runoff that would burst the revetment wall.
+It seems more likely that the baqaya coating served rather as a filter that distributed evenly the water infiltrations, so that they would seep in equal amounts through the stones of the revetment wall.
 This shows great engineering sophistication, in that it allows the water, streaming down from the top of the Terrace, an even flow that would not cause breaches in the wall.
 Samples of this coating are now being analyzed to test Pesaresi's hypothesis.

-3.4 The Terrace Packing and the Glacis
+3.4 The terrace packing and the glacis

 A concomitant aim of the excavations in J3 was to reach a better understanding of the nature of the packing that supports the glacis.
-We expected that such an understanding would, in turn, give us an insight into the basic question of the stability of the wall.
-Even though very limited in size (2×2 m at the top, to a maximum depth of 2.5 m), the excavations have given us some remarkable insights into the nature of the accumulation that made up the packing and the glacis.
+We expected that such an understanding would in turn give us an insight into the basic question of the stability of the wall.

+Even though very limited in size (2x2 m at the top, to a maximum depth of 2.5 m), the excavations have given us some remarkable insights into the nature of the accumulation that made up the packing and the glacis.

-The packing consists largely of horizontal layers, in the nature of an accumulation rather than of a dump.
+The packing consists of largely horizontal layers, in the nature of an accumulation rather than of a dump.
 The ceramic material is of particular interest because it contains a large amount of chalcolithic sherds (see below, 6.3).
-We interpret this to be the result of the demolition of some late prehistoric portion of the settlement in the Outer City.
-Also, one human skeleton was found, undisturbed, not placed in a burial shaft and not accompanied by any offerings.
+We interpret this as resulting from the demolition of some late prehistoric portion of the settlement in the Outer City.
+Also, one human skeleton was found, not disturbed, but also not placed in a burial shaft and not accompanied by any offerings.